 - 1 teaspoon flour

 - Preheat oven to 375 degrees.
-Prepare two 8 1/2 x 4 1/2 inch loaf pans.
+Prepare three 8 1/2 x 4 1/2 inch loaf pans.
 Spray with vegetable spray.
 Cut a piece of parchment paper to fit the bottom of the loaf pan and lay it in.

 - In a large mixing bowl, combine eggs and sugar.
 Blend on medium speed for about 5 minutes until thick and light colored.
 Add bananas, buttermilk and vanilla and blend until combined.